 University.
 The band rehearses two-hours, once a week and engages in

 performances throughout the year.
 Rehearsals are on Wednesday evenings

 from 7-9pm and are held on the SJSU campus.

 Have the high school all stars perform at your event:

 The High School All Stars are available to perform at concerts, festivals, civic celebrations, and corporate events as a way to underwrite the program and give our musicians excellent performance training.
 The High School All Stars try to accept gigs only on weekends and try to avoid playing during the day or in the evenings (except Fridays and Saturdays) during the school year.

-In 2011-12, the High School All Stars performed for such organizations as Community Foundation Silicon Valley, San Jose Jazz, Santa Clara University, San Jose Museum of Art, EMQ FamiliesFirst, and San Jose Country Club.
+The High School All Stars have performed for such organizations as Community Foundation Silicon Valley, San Jose Jazz, Santa Clara University, San Jose Museum of Art, EMQ FamiliesFirst, and San Jose Country Club.
 The concerts were performed at such venues as the Computer History Museum, Hilton Hotel, San Jose Museum of Art, Los Gatos Opera House, San Pedro Square Market, San Jose Country Club, San Jose Jazz Summer Fest.

 Dr. Aaron Lington is a San José State University